-Coronavirus (COVID-19): You cannot be evicted during the crisis unless you are causing a health or safety threat on your property
+Coronavirus (COVID-19): You cannot be evicted during the crisis unless you are causing a threat, or your landlord wants to sell or move into the property

 Authored By: Northwest Justice Project

-Current information on what to do if you cannot pay your rent during the COVID-19 crisis.
-Includes sample letters to your landlord if you receive an eviction notice or if you can't pay the rent. #6308EN
+What to do if you cannot pay your rent during the pandemic.
+Includes information about the eviction moratorium and sample letters to your landlord if you receive an eviction notice or if you can't pay the rent. #6308EN

 - What is this eviction moratorium?

 - Can the landlord still evict me for other reasons?

 - Can the sheriff still put me out?

 - I own the mobile home I live in.
 I rent the lot.
 Does the eviction moratorium apply to me?

 - My living arrangement is different.

 - I live in public housing or other type of government housing.